 Hamilton based CAD (Computer Aid Design) designer John Eleftheriou (AKA Laura’s husband) joined Laura Tedesco Jewellery Design to be part of a growing family business committed to pushing boundaries in the art of crafting and designing jewellery.

 John is no stranger to the creative world.
-After graduating the University of Western Ontario with a BA in Film Studies and Political Science and winning a few awards in his discipline, John entered the world of Film and Television as a Film Editor/Writer, writing and editing stories for film, music videos and commercials.
+After graduating the University of Western Ontario with a BA in Film Studies and Political Science, John entered the world of Film and Television as a Film Editor/Writer, writing and editing stories for film, music videos and commercials.
 He continued to hone his storytelling skills by graduating from Humber College for Screenwriting and The Second City for writing and improvisation.

 After 16 years in the film industry, John wanted to take his skills in editing/storytelling and infuse them into the art of designing jewellery, and as the saying goes, "the rest is history".
 John started his new path by learning the trade, working closely with Laura, his father-in-law Dino Tedesco and studying CAD design at Gemvision Canada, giving him the knowledge to create stunning pieces of art for Laura Tedesco Jewellery Design.

 John’s vision is to create jewellery with meaning, inspired by the unique stories that are within all of us.